Stresa–Mottarone cable car crash: Investigation

 On 26 May 2021, three employees of the cable-car company were arrested.
 One of the three worked as a freelancer for the company but was an employee of Leitner Ropeways, the company in charge of regular maintenance work on the cable car.
-According to police, they had intentionally deactivated the automatic emergency brake as a malfunction had repeatedly led to the halting of the cabins.
-After the service resumed on 25 April, the cable car showed "anomalies".
+According to police, they had intentionally deactivated the automatic emergency brake, as a malfunction had repeatedly led to the halting of the cabins.

+After the service resumed on 25 April, the cable car showed “anomalies”.
 The cable car had been travelling in that way for several days and had made several trips.
-Technical checks were performed, including a check on 3 May 2021 to "remedy inefficiencies", but they had not been "decisive" in resolving issues, investigators said.
+Technical checks were performed, including a check on 3 May 2021 to “remedy inefficiencies”, but they had not been “decisive” in resolving issues, investigators said.
 Based on photos from the disaster site, experts have been able to determine that at least one of the gondola's brakes had been disabled with a steel clamp, which is usually employed during specific maintenance activities.
 If the emergency brakes had been functional, they would have held the cabin steady after the cable snapped.
 The move was made "in the belief that a cable breakage could never have happened".
 The operations manager admitted that the emergency brake had been manipulated.
 Due to continuing hydraulic oil leakage, which apparently was not repaired, repeated spurious activation of the emergency brake occurred and, to maintain the operation of the cable car, they deactivated the emergency brake.

-It is still not certain what the primary cause of the crash was, namely the tear of the suspension cable / haulage cable.
+It is still not certain what caused the haulage cable to snap, which is the primary cause of the crash.
 The corresponding report from the experts is expected on 30 June 2022.
 According to one of the experts involved, the traction cable had rusted from the inside – because a routine maintenance measure that should have been carried out every three months was omitted for five years.
-In other words, maintenance negligence seems to have been involved also.
+In other words, maintenance negligence also seems to have been involved.

+Whilst the technical safety investigation by the Ufficio per le Investigazioni Ferroviarie e Marittime (IFeMa) (Office of Rail and Maritime Investigations) is ongoing, the Direzione Generale (Director General) (DiGIFeMa) has published 3 safety recommendations in an interim report dated 23 May 2022.
+These 3 recommendations require various safety checks and inspections to be reported to Safety Authorities and that they are properly and formally recorded.

 Images provided by a Swiss cable car technician and shared by him on YouTube show that the Stresa–Mottarone cable car had previously been operated with passengers aboard, with emergency brakes disabled, in 2014 and 2018.

 Several other cable car disasters have occurred in the past due to an intentional deactivation of emergency brakes, including the 1990 Tbilisi aerial tramway accident and the 1999 Saint-Étienne-en-Dévoluy cable car crash.

+Aftermath

+By 30 May 2021, all three employees were released from prison, with two of the three being found not culpable and the third being sentenced to house arrest.
+As of 21 November 2021, the third employee, Gabriele Tadini, was released from house arrest after 6 months.